appbaseio/reactivesearch/content/docs/reactivesearch/v3/search/categorysearch.md

 -   **showVoiceSearch** `Boolean` [optional] show a voice icon in the searchbox to enable users to set voice input.
 Defaults to `false`.
 -   **searchOperators** `Boolean` [optional]
     Defaults to `false`.
-If set to `true`, ou can use special characters in the search query to enable an advanced search behavior.<br/>
+If set to `true`, then you can use special characters in the search query to enable an advanced search behavior.<br/>
     Read more about it [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-simple-query-string-query.html).
+-   **enableQueryString** `Boolean` [optional] Defaults to `false`.
+If set to `true` then it allows you to create a complex search that includes wildcard characters, searches across multiple fields, and more.
+Read more about it [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-query-string-query.html).
 -   **filterLabel** `String` [optional]
     An optional label to display for the component in the global selected filters view.
 This is only applicable if `showFilter` is enabled.
 Default value used here is `componentId`.
 -   **URLParams** `Boolean` [optional]